 rpool/swap

-• -b $(getconf PAGESIZE) — sets the block size to match the system memory page size (4096 bytes on x86-64).
-Mismatched block size causes write amplification on every swap operation.
+• -b $(getconf PAGESIZE) — sets block size to match the system memory page size (4,096 bytes on x86-64).
+A mismatched block size causes write amplification on every swap operation — every 4 KB page write becomes a larger ZFS block write.

-• compression=zle — zero-length encoding.
-Compresses runs of zeros efficiently.
-Swap data compresses well with zle; using lz4 or zstd here gives minimal benefit and adds CPU overhead.
+• compression=zle — zero-length encoding compresses runs of zeros efficiently.
+Swap data contains many zero pages.
+Using lz4 or zstd here adds CPU overhead for negligible additional compression gain on swap content.

-• logbias=throughput — tells ZFS to write swap data directly to the main pool rather than routing through the ZIL (ZFS Intent Log).
-Swap writes do not need the ZIL’s durability guarantees and bypassing it improves throughput.
+• logbias=throughput — writes swap data directly to the main pool, bypassing the ZIL (ZFS Intent Log).
+Swap writes do not need ZIL durability guarantees, and bypassing it improves write throughput.

-• secondarycache=none — disables L2ARC for swap.
-Swap data in L2ARC wastes SSD write endurance with no real benefit.
+• secondarycache=none — disables L2ARC for the swap zvol.
+Swap data in L2ARC wastes SSD write endurance with no practical benefit, since swap data access patterns do not benefit from L2ARC caching.

 sudo mkswap -f /dev/zvol/rpool/swap